What Is Merchant Underwriting? How It Works and What To Expect

 1. The types of products or services you offer

 The kinds of products or services you sell will impact your company’s overall underwriting risk profile.

 If you're selling services, underwriters will need to determine whether these are clear or ambiguous.
 For instance, "consulting services” is vague and could set off red flags, whereas “real estate investment consulting services” is well-defined.

 Underwriters will also consider the channels you accept payments through.
 Virtual cards, and bank transfers are considered low-risk channels, whereas cryptocurrencies are considered high-risk.

 Some industries like gambling, cannabis, or firearms are naturally considered high-risk.
 As a result, payment processors might reject merchant account applications from companies in these sectors, or approve them on the condition that the merchant pay higher than average processing fees.

 A merchant account applicant with high sales or transaction volumes could signal high risk to an underwriter, especially if the business is small.
 This is because they’re at a greater risk of experiencing excessive chargebacks.
 Businesses with high transaction volumes and an established track record and previous merchant account are an exception.

-Underwriters will compare your requested processing volumes to industry averages to define what is high or low.
+Underwriters will compare your requested merchant payment processing volumes to industry averages to define what is high or low.